Jan200101/Explosive-Bot/README.md

 Explosive-Bot is a fully modular discord bot designed to be compatible with cogs from other bots.

+# WIP
+This repository is going to be dead on ice most of the time But do not worry I do update it in my local repo and push changes that are stable

 ## Supported bots

 Currently Explosive-Bot is still in the works and no bot specific features have been added yet.